scottgallant/barnyard-organics/_feed-products/organic-poultry-grower-mash-18.md

 title: Organic Poultry Grower Mash 18%
 layout: feed
 date: 2017-04-15 13:03
-description: Formulated to provide optimal health and growth for your birds, the Certified Organic Poultry Grower Mash is designed for use with growing meat birds.
+description: 'Formulated to provide optimal health and growth for your birds, the Certified Organic Poultry Grower Mash is designed for use with growing meat birds.
   A coarsely hammered texture, at 18% minimum protein, this feed is designed with the bird’s optimal nutritional requirements in mind.
 The resulting meat will be high quality, delicious, and very healthy!
-East Coast Organic Feed Mill’s  Organic Poultry Grower Mash works well for both hybrid and heritage breeds.
+East Coast Organic Feed Mill’s  Organic Poultry Grower Mash works well for both hybrid and heritage breeds. '
 ingredients: |-
   Organic Barley, Roasted Organic Soybean, Organic Corn, Organic Wheat, Organic Field Peas, Organic Flax Meal & Bio Ag Poultry Grower Mineral Premix*.